oslabs-beta/KubeSentry/README.md

 app.use(metricsMiddleware);
 ```

-# create an image of your application
+# Create an image of your application

-Build an image of your application to be deployed on kubernetes
+Build an image of your application to be deployed on Kubernetes.

-# deploy your application on kubernetes
+# Deploy your application on Kubernetes

 Create a deployment yaml file to deploy your application.
-This will handle any horizontal scaling required for your app
+This will handle any horizontal scaling required for your app.

 > Example of a deployment configuration yaml file